-Groups will consist of five students (exceptions will be made by the professor given the class size).
+45% of your final grade is from group projects.
+Groups will consist of five students.
 If you have any trouble finding a group or prefer that the instructor or the TA assign you to a group, please email your request to the TA.